nplab/PR_SCTP_Testsuite/packetdrill-tests/error-cases/packet-loss/ordered/README.md

 # Notes
-1. The Linux Kernel Implementation delivers the fragmented ordered user message with inconsistent stream sequence numbers to the userland stack altough it should discard that user message.
+1. The Linux Kernel Implementation delivers the fragmented ordered user message with inconsistent stream sequence numbers to the userland stack although it should discard that user message.